nexiality/documentation/release/nexial-core-v2.5.changelog.md

 ### General
 #### Fixes
 - Multiple fixes to clarify error messages:
-  - when screenshot cannot be taken due to underlying WebDriver being unavailable
+  - when screenshot cannot be taken due to underlying WebDriver being unavailable.
-  - when Nexial Expression cannot be properly evaluated due to data error
+  - when Nexial Expression cannot be properly evaluated due to data error.
-  - duplicated error messages reduced
+  - duplicated error messages reduced.
-- avoid console pause when executing in zero-touch environment (like unit testing or Jenkins)
+- avoid console pause when executing in zero-touch environment (like unit testing or Jenkins).
 - Fixed variable list indexing issue for the files.
 - reduce duplicate 3rd-party libraries.
 - [`nexial-project.sh|cmd`](../userguide/BatchFiles#nexial-projectcmd--nexial-projectsh):
   - fixed the "ECHO is off" issue.
-  - Nexial now defects "bad" project id in `.meta/project.id` file.
-Updated with fix instruction.
+  - Nexial now detects "bad" project id in `.meta/project.id` file with fix instruction.
   - user can now override with a project id of his/her choice.
   - create `artifact/bin` directory when generating project structure.

 #### Improvements
-- add jenkins env. variables in execution summary
+- add Jenkins environment variables in execution summary.
-- create alternative screen capture capability in case we can't capture screen via WebDriver of Winium driver
+- create alternative screen capture capability in case we can't capture screen via WebDriver of Winium driver.
 - increased more formatted rows in `nexial-script.xlsx` and `nexial-macro.xlsx` template files to support the use of `nexial-artifact-repair.cmd|sh` against damaged XLSX files that are larger in size.